sciZer0/7/v/README.md

 At any moment, a person  (Public Address) being in the position of Contributor may be dropped from the position by Voters through democratic voting (Competitive Quadratic Voting).

 *The first 30 persons might be appointed to the positions of Contributor by an initiative group.
-And it might be an enough number to start the blockchain  and make the fair airdrop, and after which, it might be possible to form a full list of 150 Contributors along the way — through democratic voting (Competitive Quadratic Voting).*
+And it might be a number of Contributors enough to start the blockchain's mainnet and make the fair airdrop, after which, it might be possible to along the way form a full list of 150 Contributors through democratic voting (Competitive Quadratic Voting).*